Timelike Holographic Complexity: Timelike Subregion and Holographic Volume

-To gain a better intuition for the quantity we are computing, let us focus on the three-dimensional case.
-The corresponding extremal surfaces in Poincaré and global coordinates are depicted in Fig.~\ref{fig2} (see also \cite{Doi:2022iyj}).
-In the context of entanglement entropy, when one transitions to global coordinates, the timelike branch becomes apparent, giving rise to the imaginary contribution in the pseudo-entropy.
-For complexity, if one ignores the timelike surface, the relevant bulk volume would appear to be that enclosed by the spacelike RT curve and the Poincaré horizon in the global coordinate patch.
-However, once the timelike extremal surface is included, the proper volume is the region enclosed between the spacelike and timelike branches—illustrated by the shaded region in Fig.~\ref{fig2}.
+To build further intuition, consider the three-dimensional case, where the extremal surfaces can be visualized explicitly in both Poincar\'e and global coordinates, as shown in Fig.~\ref{fig2} (see also \cite{Doi:2022iyj}).
+In the entanglement entropy computation, the timelike branch becomes evident upon transforming to global coordinates, giving rise to the imaginary contribution characteristic of pseudo-entropy.
+For complexity, however, the relevant bulk volume is not that enclosed by the spacelike surface alone, but rather the region bounded jointly by the spacelike and timelike branches, illustrated by the shaded domain in Fig.~\ref{fig2}.

-One might naturally wonder whether this configuration implies a hidden causal connection between the two branches, absent in the usual spacelike case, which could in principle lead to an imaginary contribution to the complexity.
-At present, however, it remains unclear whether such a causal volume genuinely exists \footnote{I would like thank T.~Takayanagi for a comment on this point.}.

-From a technical perspective, for odd $d$ both limits of the timelike integral acquire phase factors that cancel, leaving a purely real result.
-Hence, timelike complexity measures only the accessible Lorentzian bulk volume, while pseudo-entropy captures phase information related to temporal correlations.
+One might wonder whether the coexistence of spacelike and timelike branches implies a hidden causal connection that could, in principle, generate an imaginary contribution to the complexity.
+At present, however, it remains unclear whether such a causal volume genuinely exists \footnote{I would like to thank T.~Takayanagi for a comment on this point.}.
+Instead, the explicit calculation shows that any potential phase factors cancel, leaving a purely real result.
+Indeed, from a technical standpoint, for odd $d$ both endpoints of the timelike integral acquire phase factors that precisely cancel.
+Timelike subregion complexity therefore measures only the real, causally accessible Lorentzian bulk volume, while pseudo-entropy captures additional phase information associated with temporal correlations.

-Comparing our results with those for spacelike subregions obtained in \cite{Alishahiha:2015rta}, we find that although the overall divergence structure of timelike subregion complexity closely parallels the spacelike case, the two are not related by a simple Wick rotation.
-Both share the same hierarchy of UV divergences---power-law terms reflecting short-distance correlations and logarithmic terms in even dimensions---but their finite parts differ in both magnitude and interpretation.
-In particular, for odd-dimensional AdS backgrounds, timelike complexity lacks the universal constant term that characterizes its spacelike counterpart.
-This absence suggests that timelike complexity has a fundamentally distinct geometric origin, one not obtainable by analytic continuation of the spatial result.
-Rather, it arises directly from the Lorentzian causal structure of the extremal hypersurface.
+Comparing with the spacelike subregion results of \cite{Alishahiha:2015rta}, we find that although the divergence structure of timelike complexity closely mirrors the spacelike case, the two are not related by a simple Wick rotation.
+Both exhibit identical hierarchies of UV divergences, but their finite terms differ both quantitatively and conceptually.
+In particular, for odd-dimensional AdS backgrounds, timelike complexity lacks the universal constant term present in the spacelike case.
+This absence suggests that timelike complexity has a genuinely distinct geometric origin, rooted in the Lorentzian causal structure of the extremal hypersurface.